-The speaker did not believe oral sex should be part of Christian intimacy.
-And she was good at explaining herself; God created everything to function in its place.
+The speaker did not believe Christians and oral sex should go together.
+Her explanation was exhaustive; God created everything to function in its place.

-Eyes to see ears to hear, fingers to grasp.
+Eyes to see, ears to hear, fingers to grasp.
 Get the drift?
 Everything has its fit.
-In case you still miss the point, the private parts of a man are made to fit in a particular place in a woman.
+In case you still miss the point, the private parts of a man are made to fit in a specific place in a woman.

-I don’t know what you think about oral sex in marriage, but I’ll tell you what I think;
+I don’t know what you think about Christians and oral sex in marriage, but I’ll tell you what I think;

 God has given us a lot of liberty in the married bed.
 That does not mean anything goes; our freedom still has boundaries.

 But when God created intimacy, He did not provide a script to go along with it.
 He left us to figure it out.